beezwax/fmslogs/README.md

 options:
-  -b, --begin BEGIN     start at first message on or after time or time interval in BEGIN -e, --editor          open the log in a text editor; first try $EDITOR, then GUI editor (macOS), then nano -f, --filter FILTER   only return lines matching regex expression FILTER -h, --head            display the start of the specified log files instead of its tail --help                display command details
+  -b, --begin BEGIN     start at first message on or after time or time interval in BEGIN -e, --edit            open the log in a text editor; first try $EDITOR, then GUI editor (macOS), then nano -f, --filter FILTER   only return lines matching regex expression FILTER -h, --head            display the start of the specified log files instead of its tail --help                display command details